jr4fs/UNM_ranjit_fitzpatrick/README.md

 - Work to ensure data privacy, making sure the data extracted does not compromise the safety of those who have been displaced

 ## How to Use this Repo
+- ```data_exploration```  contains two colab notebooks, one for the UNHCR: Data on forcibly displaced populations and stateless persons: https://data.humdata.org/organization/unhcr?groups=afg&q=&ext_page_size=25, and one for the IDMC: Demographics and Locations of Forcibly Displaced Persons: https://data.humdata.org/dataset/unhcr-population-data-for-afg.
+These notebooks contain data visualizations and basic machine learning models for predicting number of displacements in following years.
+Note, your import path might need to change in order to access the datasets
+- ```data_sources``` contains .csv files of the datasets used for this hackathon
+- ```final_pipeline``` contains two colab notebooks, one for the extraction of primary data using the two sources and one for querying the Twitter API.
+It also includes an example of how to query for a specific country and returns standardized dataframe.

 ## Detailed Overview of Research and Work